 Copernicus Olympiad

-Students from 54+ countries participated
+20,000+ students from 50+ countries participated

 Multi-disciplinary coverage to meet different development directions